Review · Men's & Prostate

 What you actually get

 - A members’ area with video lessons.
-These typically cover exercises, techniques, and routines for performance and confidence.
-The curriculum outline and instructor name aren’t shown before you join.
+These typically cover exercises, techniques, and “protocols” for size or performance improvement.
+No sample video, no curriculum outline, no instructor name is provided before purchase.

-- Coaching calls or live Q&A. Promo materials mention live coaching, though frequency and format aren’t confirmed on the official site.
-It may be a recurring group call or a monthly session.
+- Monthly coaching calls or live Q&A sessions.
+Some affiliate materials mention “live coaching,” but frequency and format are unconfirmed.
+It could be a weekly group call or a single monthly webinar.

 - Community access.
-A private forum or group is referenced.
-Its value depends on how active and moderated it is.
+A private forum or Facebook group is sometimes thrown in.
+Value depends entirely on how active and moderated it is.

 - A “personalized” plan.
-Without a one-on-one intake, this is likely a structured template rather than fully bespoke coaching.
+The word gets used loosely.
+Without a one-on-one assessment, this is likely a template with your name on it.

 What it costs and how the refund works